“Midway through life’s journey, I found myself in a dark wood…”

 Sadly, the midlife crisis is popularly misunderstood.
 We often treat crises as diseases to be cured, rather than listening to them.
 “Oh, don’t worry, it will pass,” we shirk, unwittingly evading the invitation to a life of rewarding purpose and unshakeable joy.

 The crisis of midlife is a summons.
 This appointment beckons us into a more substantial and more meaningful life.
 At midlife, life’s unanswerable questions grip and fascinate the soul into a potential awakening, not to answers, but an enriched life — a more conscious way of being.The crisis of midlife is a summons.
 This appointment beckons us into a more substantial and more meaningful life.
-At midlife, life's unanswerable questions grip and fascinate the soul into a potential awakening, not to answers, but an enriched life — a more conscious way of being.

 As Dante poetically opens Inferno … midlife ushers in an opportunity for finding the self.
 “I found myself…” he writes.
 This is the crux of the matter.